Future Funding Opportunities

-- $70 million over 5 years from 2017/18 for the Next Generation Clinical Researchers Program. $10 million of this will be available from the 2017/18 disbursements for Fellowships commencing in 2019, rising to $20 million in subsequent years.
+- $70 million over 5 years from 2017/18 for the Next Generation Clinical Researchers Program. $10 million of this will be available from the 2017/18 disbursements for Fellowships. commencing in 2019, rising to $20 million in subsequent years.
 This funding is in addition to the $8 million in funding for Fellowships announced in 2016/17, and which commenced in 2018.
 On January 18 2018 the Minister announced 21 Next Generation Clinical Research Fellowships, worth a total of $10 million.